makcim80/eCommerce-Application/README.md

 run scripts using `npm run`

 ## Instructions for configuring a project to run locally
-- Клонируйте репозиторий
+- Clone the repository
-- Выполните команду `npm install` для установки пакетов проекта
+- Run `npm install` command to install project packages